taig/sbt-blowout/README.md

    sbt blowoutGenerate
    ```

-3. Commit and push generated files, ideally verifying in your CI that your sbt-blowout installations are up to date
+3. Verifying that your sbt-blowout installations are up to date, ideally as part of your CI pipeline

    ```shell
    sbt blowoutCheck